BayAreaMetro/RegionalTransitDatabase/docs/transit_priority_areas.md

 ### Problem Statement

-Identify bus routes and stops that match the definition of a Transit Priority Area.
+Identify bus routes and stops that match the definition of a Transit Priority Area (TPA).
+Output geometries for them.

-for buses and output the geometries for high priority bus routes

-### TPAs as defined in Senate Bill 743:
+#### TPA as defined in Senate Bill 743:

 TPAs as defined in Senate Bill 743:
 -  1/4 and/or 1/2 mile Buffer around high-frequency bus routes